All grants are to be made in support of local projects and initiatives of:

 - Dialogues involving Indigenous elders, spiritual leaders and youth with focus on Indigenous spirituality and culture.

-- The archdiocese may seek support from or provide support to other dioceses and/or regions for projects that have impact beyond their diocese/region or are in excess of the committee’s budget.
+- The archdiocese may seek support from or provide support to other dioceses and/or regions for projects that have an impact beyond their diocese/region or are in excess of the committee’s budget.

 General consideration and process are as follows: